ys05059/woongyee-blog/README.md

 ## 🎨 Customization

 All blog customization is done in `blog.config.ts`.
-No environment variables needed!
+See `docs/blog.config.example.ts` for complete configuration with detailed comments.

 ### Blog Information